 Here are a few of our favourite places to visit, which you can discover on excursions that are included as part of our Algarve holidays.

-Silves is a charming and historic town on the banks of the Arade River, littered with beautiful lemon and orange trees.
+Silves is a charming and historic town on the banks of the Arade River, adorned with beautiful lemon and orange trees.
 It has a laid back atmosphere and makes a great day trip away from the hustle and bustle of the busy beaches.
+Dating as far back as the 8th century, the castle offers some fantastic panoramic views over the town.
 A visit to the Castelo de Silves is a must.
-Dating as far back as the 8th century, the castle offers some fantastic panoramic views over the town.

 Lagos is a beautiful town steeped in history and culture, with many beautiful churches and monuments to explore.
 It is also a very vibrant town with a great selection of restaurants and buzzing nightlife.
 The town is also home to some of the best beaches in the Algarve.